Zaini Abdullah: Background

 In 1976, when the GAM declared their open opposition to Jakarta central government policies in Aceh, Zaini Abdullah joined with the GAM and became a close adviser to Hasan di Tiro, the founder of the GAM.
 In 1981, Zaini followed Hasan di Tiro to live in Sweden, travelling through Medan and Singapore.
 In Sweden he studied at Uppsala University for a medical degree and between 1990 and 1995 practised as a doctor.
 Later, in 2002 when negotiations over the insurgency in Aceh were arranged in Tokyo, he was a member of the GAM delegation to the discussions.
 During the next few years, as a member of GAM delegations he took part in other meetings to discuss a peace agreement in Aceh.

-Previous experience
+Abdullah died on 14 June 2026, at the age of 86.

+Political career

-Abdullah is a co-founder and former foreign minister of the GAM while his running mate in the 2012 elections, Muzakir Manaf, was a GAM guerrilla commander.
+Abdullah was a co-founder and former foreign minister of the GAM while his running mate in the 2012 elections, Muzakir Manaf, was a GAM guerrilla commander.
 The pairing of Abdullah and Manaf as running mates for the 2012 elections was seen as a move to combine the older and younger generation of GAM activists.

 Both Abdullah and Manaf were closely involved in the various stages of the negotiations to end the GAM resistance and implement a peace process in Aceh.
 They were, especially, both key members of the GAM negotiating team during the negotiations in 2005 which led to the signing of the Helsinki MOU on 15 August 2005.
 Various statements which both of them made during the 2012 gubernatorial election campaign suggest that they are not satisfied that the Indonesian Government in Jakarta has yet fulfilled the terms of the MOU.

 At the time of their election, Abdullah was aged 72 while Manaf, aged 39, represented the next generation of GAM activists.
 The campaign ticket was supported by the Aceh Party, a local Acehnese political party mainly composed of former GAM activists, as well as a number of other key political parties.
 The Aceh Party had earlier won a majority of seats in the Aceh Provincial Legislative Assembly (DPRA, or Dewan Perwakilan Rakyat Aceh) in the 2009 provincial elections and is an influential party in Aceh.
 Abdullah has spent close to one-third of his life supporting the activities of the GAM, including during the lengthy period when he lived in exile in Sweden along with chief GAM patron, Hasan di Tiro, who died in Aceh in June 2010.
 Abdullah's younger brother, Hasbi Abdullah, is chair of the Aceh Provincial Legislative Assembly.